Quotients of flag varieties and their birational geometry: Anticanonical divisor of the tile threefold

 Finally, since $-K_X$ is nef, to check its bigness it is enough to check that $(-K_X)^3>0$.
 We have computed this number with {\tt SageMath}, starting from formula (\ref{eq:can1}), and using the intersection numbers formulae of Proposition \ref{prop:intnumbers}:

 \end{proof}

-\begin{proposition} The anticanonical divisor of $X$ is globally generated, and the anticanonical model of $X$ is a threefold of degree $12$ in $\P^{13}$. \end{proposition}
+\begin{proposition} The anticanonical divisor of $X$ is globally generated, and the anticanonical model of $X$ is a threefold of degree $12$ in $\P^{8}$. \end{proposition}

-\begin{proof}[Proof of Proposition \ref{prop:anticansys}] Thanks to expression (\ref{eq:antican}), we can identify the linear system $|-K_X|$ with a subsystem of quartics in $\P^3$, namely those passing through the $6$ lines $A_0$, $A_1$, $B_0$, $B_1$, $D_{01},D_{23}\subset \P^3$.
-With the help of {\tt SageMath}, one can show that such linear system has dimension $14$.
-Noting that $(x_0x_3-x_1x_2)^2$ clearly belongs to it, we immediately conclude that the linear system has no base points outside of the quadric of equation $x_0x_3-x_1x_2=0$, which is the image of $C_{23}$ via $q$ in $\P^3$ (that, as explained in Notation \ref{not:alldivisors}, we also denote by $C_{23}\subset\P^3$).
-Hence we conclude that $|-K_X|$ has no base points outside of $C_{23}\subset X$.
+\begin{proof}[Proof of Proposition \ref{prop:anticansys}] Thanks to expression (\ref{eq:antican}), we can identify the linear system $|-K_X|$ with a subsystem of quartics in $\P^3$, namely those passing through the $6$ lines $A_0$, $A_1$, $B_2$, $B_3$, $D_{01},D_{23}\subset \P^3$, and singular at the points $D_{02}$, $D_{03}$ $D_{12}$, $D_{13}$, $C_{01}$ (each one contained in two of the six lines).
+With the help of {\tt SageMath}, one can show that such linear system has dimension $9$.

-Since the smooth quadric surface $C_{23}\subset \P^3$ is projectively normal in $\P^3$, the restriction of our linear system of quartics to it is isomorphic to $|\cO_{C_{23}} (1,1)|+A_0+A_1+B_2+B_3+D_{01}+D_{23}$.
-In other words, the base locus of the linear system in $\P^3$ is scheme-theoretically the union $S$ of the six lines.
-Then, since by the universal property of the blowup the morphism $q:X\to\P^3$ factors via the blowup of $\P^3$ along the scheme $S$, we conclude that $|-K_X|$ is base point free.
+A simple computation shows that, in the subset of $\P^3$ where all above generators are different from zero, the map defined by the linear system is injective; so, in particular the rational map defined by $|-K_X|$ is birational.
+Let us now show that $|-K_X|$ is also globally generated.

+From the above list of generators we immediately see that there are no fixed points outside of the six lines $A_0$, $A_1$, $B_2$, $B_3$, $D_{01},D_{23}\subset \P^3$.
+Let us denote by $\cI$ the ideal sheaf of $\cO_{\P^3}$ generated by the above polynomials.
+By the universal property of the blowup, in order to see that the induced rational map from $X$ to $\P^8$ is a morphism it is enough to check that $\cI\otimes\cO_X$ is an invertible sheaf.
+This fact may be checked locally, at every point of the six lines.

+We note now the following facts, that one may check by direct computation: \begin{itemize} \item the localization of $\cI$ at a point contained in precisely one of the six lines, is equal to the ideal of the line; \item the localization of $\cI$ at one of the five singular points is the product of the ideals of the two lines containing it; for instance, the localization of $\cI$ at $D_{03}$ is $(x_1x_2,x_1x_3,x_2x_3,x_3^2)=(x_1,x_3)(x_2,x_3)$. \end{itemize}

+Since the morphism $p\circ\pi_e:X\to \P^3$ factors by the blowup of $\P^3$ along $A_0$, and also by the blowup of $\P^3$ along $B_3$ (whose ideals are, respectively $(x_1,x_3)$, $(x_2,x_3)$), it follows that $\cI\otimes\cO_X$ is invertible on the inverse image of a neighborhood of $D_{03}$.
+A similar argument applies to the points $D_{02}$, $D_{12}$, $D_{13}$.
+Finally, in the case of the point $C_{01}$, we conclude by noting that the morphism $p\circ\pi_e$ factors through the successive blowup of $\P^3$ along the point $C_{01}$ and then the strict transform of the line $D_{01}$, and also by the successive blowup of $\P^3$ along the point $C_{01}$ and then the strict transform of the line $D_{23}$; since the inverse image of the ideal of the two lines by each of these two maps is an invertible sheaf, the conclusion follows.

-Summing up, the linear system $|-K_X|$ provides a birational morphism $X\to \P^{13}$ whose image is a $3$-fold of degree $(-K_X)^3=12$. \end{proof}
+Summing up, the linear system $|-K_X|$ provides a birational morphism $X\to \P^{8}$ whose image is a $3$-fold of degree $(-K_X)^3=12$. \end{proof}

 \begin{remark} In the next section we will see that $X$ contains $19$ curves of $-K_X$-degree zero, that generate extremal rays of $\cNE{X}$ whose associated contractions are small.
 Hence the anticanonical model of $X$ has $19$ non-$\QQ$-factorial singularities. \end{remark}